Phil-382453/Utility/README.md

   - If you are reading the code in PowerShell_ISE ... code to draw the app window is at the bottom of the script.
   - Once the app window loads, the user can select the desired scripts repo and click the refresh button.
   - The refresh button will populate the red Main tab with the script in the selected repository.
-  - This (sync) during launch prevents the client from modifying the default files between application launches.
+  - The (sync) during launch prevents the client from modifying the default files between application launches.
   - This also allows the source files to be updated then automatically synchronized to the client every launch.
-  - In some cases, your laptop might give an error about running scripts.
-The most common solution follows.
-     - Launch PowerShell as Admin.
-Change the PowerShell execution policy to remote signed - run this command.
-     - set-ExecutionPolicy RemoteSigned -Scope LocalMachine
   - In a team environment, the ScriptWrapper Source files (unzip) should be stored on a shared UNC path.
      - Team members launch the main file (ScriptWrapper.ps1) from the UNC path location.
      - I use a batch file on the desktop ... start PowerShell_ISE.exe "F:\PowerShell\ScriptWrapper\ScriptWrapper.ps1"